OnPodium

 1. Planning Your Podcast

 Every successful podcast starts with a clear plan.
-Before you buy a microphone or sign up for a hosting platform, you need to answer three fundamental questions: What will you talk about?
+Before you buy a microphone or sign up for a host, you need to answer three fundamental questions: What will you talk about?
 Who is your audience?
 What format will your show take?

 Choosing Your Topic and Niche